 - Explain how the graduate program connects your story to your future

-- articulate this clearly and think about your fit to the particular program and how this opportunity will help you achieve your academic and/or professional goals
+- articulate this clearly - think about your fit to the particular program and how it will help you achieve your academic and/or professional goals